Create Space (Or The Look Of It) Using DIY Home Decor

-To create space, or more accurately the illusion of space, there are a number of DIY home decor strategies you can pursue.
+To create the illusion of space, there are a number of DIY home decor strategies you can pursue.
 Here are some of the easiest ones to get you started.

 Did your home or apartment feel bigger when you first moved in?
 Did you downsize to smaller digs to save money?
 Do you need to spread your wings, but don’t want to move?

 Are you feeling cramped?

 There are a lot of reasons to change your surroundings.
 Create space where there is none with these simple DIY home décor tricks.

 Get rid of your stuff

 Our spaces get crowded when we have too much stuff, much of which we don’t use and never will.
 My rule of thumb for decluttering is If I haven’t touched it in a year, it goes.
 And I’m ruthless.
 Sort through your things, and have a yard sale.
 Donate or consign clothes and furniture to thrift stores.
 Give books and magazines to the library or a school.
 Or just pass things on to friends.

 Once you’ve done that, suddenly you have lots of space!
 Maximize it!